My Verses for Your Motivation

 No scientist, however wise,

-Has found the path where no one dies.
+Has found the realm where no one dies.

 Life is fragile, death is sure—